ueberdosis/hocuspocus/docs/server/hooks.md

 **Fetch your Y.js documents (recommended)**

 There are multiple ways to store your Y.js documents (and their history) wherever you like.
 Basically, you should use the `onStoreDocument` hook, which is debounced and executed every few seconds for changed documents.
 It gives you the current Y.js document and it’s up to you to store that somewhere.
-No worries, we provide some convient ways for you.
+No worries, we provide some convenient ways for you.

 If you just want to to get it working, have a look at the [`SQLite`](/server/extensions#Sqlite) extension for local development, and the generic [`Database`](/server/extensions#Database) extension for a convenient way to fetch and store documents.